Digestive health

 6. Thyroid and gut motility

-The connection between thyroid function and bloating is well-established but frequently overlooked.
-Thyroid hormones directly regulate gut motility through their effect on the enteric nervous system — the “second brain” that controls intestinal peristalsis.
+The link between thyroid function and bloating is well established but often overlooked.
+Thyroid hormones directly regulate gut motility through their effect on the enteric nervous system, the “second brain” that controls intestinal peristalsis.

 How hypothyroidism causes bloating